faygus/vscode-azog-language-features/README.md

-# Vscode Azog langiage features
+# Vscode Azog language features

-Depends on Aml-parsing library
+Depends on Aml-parsing and azog libraries
 Do a npm link to use it during development